Dbz/KittenCannon/README.md

 deleteTag(name: String, id: ID)
 ```

+The following fields are accessable from the Breed and Tag type:

+1. id
+1. name
+1. tags / breeds
+1. tag_count / breed_count

 Here is an example query to view all of the breeds with thier name and tags.
 Each tag will also contain the name and id.

 ```